asmyczek/popcorn/README.markdown

 </code></pre>

 Generator `chain()` can be used to execute generators in sequence.
-For example a generator for random user names of the form '<user>-<random int>' can be define as following:
+For example a random user name genarator can be implemented as following:

 <pre><code>
 	var r = random().int(),